 Tips for Loose Stool Post Weight Loss Surgery

-- Taking Imodium before going to bed may help decrease the number of the bowel movements in the morning.
+- Taking Imodium before going to bed may help decrease the number of bowel movements in the morning.
 It may also delay the onset of BM.

 - The American Society for Metabolic and Bariatric Surgery (ASMBS) recommends a maintenance dose of Imodium for control over the long run.